Agenda

 City of Walnut Creek

-Walnut Creek should adopt rules requiring Class IV separated bikeways or shared-use paths on arterial repaving and redesign projects where traffic speed and volume make painted bike lanes insufficient.
+Walnut Creek should make Class IV separated bikeways or shared-use paths the expected treatment on arterial repaving and redesign projects where traffic speed and volume make painted bike lanes insufficient.

 Fund Local Road Safety Plan Priorities